 Furthermore, as part of the Federal Reserve's annual Comprehensive Capital Analysis and Review, commonly referred to as "CCAR," the Firm is required to perform annual capital stress testing under scenarios prescribed by the Federal Reserve.
 The stress testing results are submitted to the Federal Reserve and a summary of the results under the severely adverse economic scenario is publicly disclosed.
-For more information on the Firm's capital plans and stress tests, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements" in Part II, Item 7 of the 2017 Form 10-K.
+For more information on the Firm's capital plans and stress tests, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements" in Part II, Item 7 of the 2018 Form 10-K and "MD&A-Liquidity and Capital Resources-Regulatory Requirements" in the Form 10-Q .